NMP BEACHCOMBER COLECTION

 Carmen, who passed away in 2007, spent the night of Sept.
 19 in the old grocery, surrounded by her mother's obsession.
 Thunder cracked and lightning lit up the skies.
 "She blew through here with the most violent thunderstorm I have ever seen," Carmen recalled.

 The next day was Nell's kind of day, overcast and raw with a chopped-up sea.
-As the sun squinted over the horizon, 192 people moved softly over the dune to Nell's beach, leaving the first footprints in the sand.
+As the sun squinted over the horizon, 192 people moved softly over the dune o Nell's beach, leaving the first footprints In the sand.
 Billy Gray cradled the box of ashes in the crook of his arm as he climbed over the sides of a flat-bottomed dory.
 Carmen's childhood friend, Eddie Reber Jr., started the outboard and the men made their way through the swells toward the point where heaven meets the earth.
+When Billy released the beachcomber's ashes, there was no sound, save the slapping of the dory against the sea and the breakers on the beach.

 The memory of what happened next still brings chills to those who were there.
 A school of dolphin glided by, their glistening fins breaking the surface of the ocean.
 A line of pelicans swooped down, skimming the waves as if to salute a kindred spirit.